Allow-list

 Why this exists

-The allow-list is the core safety boundary: it prevents automations from running on unknown sites.
+The allow-list is the core safety boundary: it prevents automations from running on unknown sites, and it is also what makes real cross-domain tab orchestration possible on hosts the user explicitly approved.

 Allow-list API

-Load RTO_domainList.js and use the global RTOAllowlist object:
+Load RTO_form_api.js first, then RTO_domainList.js, and use the global RTOAllowlist object:

 • RTOAllowlist.list() → Promise<array>